Abstract 3D Perception for Spatial Intelligence in Vision-Language Models: Experiments

 \textbf{(ii) Visual modality is not necessarily more informative to VLMs than text.} By comparing setting (2) with (3), and (5) with (6), we find that for equivalent information content, 2D images are only marginally more effective (by 1.7\%) than textual descriptions, while 3D box coordinates even outperform rendered proxy points.
 This suggests that despite their visual capabilities, today's VLMs remain fundamentally language-centric: they struggle to fully exploit rich visual information for complex reasoning.

-\textbf{(iii) Providing 3D information to VLMs benefits spatial intelligence.} By comparing settings (2) with (4), (5), (6), and (7), we observe that introducing 3D-related information consistently improves spatial reasoning.
-Setting (5) achieves 80.8\% accuracy, a 3.8\% increase over (2), while (7) further boosts performance to 84.1\%, demonstrating the clear advantage of incorporating external 3D cues over purely 2D representations.
+\textbf{(iii) Providing 3D information to VLMs benefits spatial intelligence.} By comparing settings (2) with (5) and (8), we observe that introducing 3D-related information consistently improves spatial reasoning.
+Setting (5) achieves 80.8\% accuracy, a 3.8\% increase over (2), while (8) further boosts performance to 84.1\%, demonstrating the clear advantage of incorporating external 3D cues over purely 2D representations.
 However, directly rendering point clouds (setting (4)) results in a substantial performance drop, even below the vanilla baseline, indicating that noisy or sparse 3D inputs can be detrimental.
-This finding underscores one of the core challenges in developing robust 3D-aware VLMs.
+This finding underscores 3D input modality as one of the core questions in developing robust 3D-aware VLMs.

-\textbf{(iv) Abstract box rendering is an effective way to convey 3D information to VLMs.} Comparing settings (4) with (5), (6), and (7), we find that abstracting information from point clouds significantly benefits VLM performance.
+\textbf{(iv) Abstract box rendering is an effective way to convey 3D information to VLMs.} Comparing settings (4) with (5), (6), and (8), we find that abstracting information from point clouds significantly benefits VLM performance.
 In particular, setting (6) surpasses (4) by 3.3\%, likely because abstraction filters out irrelevant details present in raw 3D data.
-Between (5), (6), and (7), directly rendering proxy points (6) proves less effective than providing box coordinates (5) as text input, since rendering can obscure precise spatial details.
-Meanwhile, setting (7) performs best because abstract bounding boxes retain 3D information through vivid spatial cues and improve the visual clarity of object relations, which explains its advantage over (5).
+Between (5), (6), and (8), directly rendering proxy points (6) proves less effective than providing box coordinates (5) as text input, since rendering can obscure precise spatial details.
+Meanwhile, setting (8) performs best because abstract bounding boxes retain 3D information through vivid spatial cues and improve the visual clarity of object relations, which explains its advantage over (5).
 In summary, abstract box rendering offers a strong balance between information richness and interpretability, making it a highly effective means of conveying 3D spatial information to VLMs.